01732 808 626 info@thinkcbt.com

 • Covertly sabotaging, interfering with task completion and creating problems for others.

-It is often assumed that anger is the primary reaction to a perceived threat or offense.
+It is often assumed that anger is the primary reaction to a perceived threat or offence.
 Psychological research has revealed, however, that our initial response is emotional distress.
 Anger and rage spikes are therefore not necessarily caused by aggression.
 They can be viewed as a secondary reaction to a sense of personal distress at having been "wronged" in some way.
 In CBT, this is sometimes referred to as the hostility sequence.
 The stages in the hostility sequence usually include:

 Perceived threat >> Distressed Feeling >> Sense of being Wronged >> Anger >> Counter-attack >>